 Funeral Coordinator – Minister to grieving families in a behind-the-scenes way.
 Prepare books and vessels for the Mass.
 Commitment: Arrive one hour before funeral; serve on a rotating basis.

 Extraordinary Minister of Holy Communion – Assist in distributing the Body and Blood of Christ during Mass.
 Commitment: Attend training and on-going formation as offered.
 Arrive 20 minutes prior to Mass and serve on a rotating schedule.

 Lector – Proclaim the Scriptures at Mass.
 Commitment: Attend training and on-going formation as offered.
 Prayerfully prepare the readings and serve on a rotating schedule.

 Ministers of Hospitality – Greeters – Great family ministry!
 Greet each person as they arrive; offer a warm welcome, and give assistance or direction as needed.
 Ushers – assist people as we gather for worship, facilitate collecting our gifts of treasure, and direct people to Communion.
 Commitment: Arrive 20 minutes prior to Mass and serve on a rotating schedule.

 Sound Technician – Volunteers will assist music ministers with the operation of the sound system for weekend liturgies.
 Training will be provided.

-Video Recording Technician – Use our in-house video equipment to record Sunday 9:00 am Mass, some special liturgies, and/or to operate cameras for video relay to the chapel/Hermes-Media Center.
-Commitment: Sundays, 8:30 am – 10:00 am.
+Video Recording Technician – Use our in-house video equipment to record Sunday 9:30 am Mass, some special liturgies, and/or to operate cameras for video relay to the chapel/Hermes-Media Center.
+Commitment: Sundays, 9:30 am – 10:30 am, and/or 8:30 am weekdays.
 On a rotating schedule.

 Altar Server – Youth in fourth through tenth grades assist the Priest at the altar during weekend liturgies.
 View Altar Server Manual.
 Commitment: Attend training and ongoing formation as offered; serve on a rotating schedule.